bots-business/ReferAndEarnBot/README.md

 This flexible, no-frills implementation makes it ideal for showcasing real-world reward logic while keeping things simple and highly configurable for developers and admins alike.

+---

+Absolutely.
+Here's a single, clean, and professional markdown section for the **Set Wallet** feature, perfect for contest submission:

+---

+## 💼 Set Wallet
+Upon clicking the **Set Wallet** button, users are prompted to send the `/setwallet` command followed by their wallet address.
+The bot guides them with a clear usage format:

+/setwallet TX8D1vExampleWalletAddress

+- 💡 **Default Wallet Type**: `TRX (TRC20)`
+- ⚙️ **Fully Configurable**: The currency type and wallet requirement can be adjusted from the **Admin Panel**, making the system adaptable for USDT, BNB, or any token of your choice.
+- 🔐 **Wallet Usage**: The saved wallet is linked to the user's account and is used when processing withdrawals.
+- 🔁 **Change Anytime**: Users can update their wallet simply by sending the command again with a new address.

+This implementation is designed to be simple, secure, and highly flexible — ideal for developers learning how to build production-ready referral bots on the Bots.Business platform.